Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/5-using-hp-port.md

 destination.
 After the DMA transfer, the application reads the status of the transfer and displays the result on the serial terminal.

+## Example 7: Linux Application Software for AXI CDMA

-### Example 6: Linux Application Software Creation
+### Linux Application Software for AXI CDMA

 Application software creation is composed of the following steps: